DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/AWS/SiteWise.md

 ## AWS SiteWise

-AWS IoT SiteWise is another service provided by AWS that enables you to visualuzie and analyse your data.
+AWS IoT SiteWise is another service provided by AWS that enables you to visualize and analyze your data.
 The following steps are for professional users.
-Alternitively DEVITY can provide you with a complete solution.
+Alternativley, DEVITY can provide you with a complete solution.
 With AWS IoT SiteWise you can visualize the data collected by AWS IoT Core.
 Follow these steps to create a SiteWise Portal Dashboard: